Bernardo Tavares: Belenenses

-In 2010, Tavares moved back to Lisbon where he was appointed as the assistant coach (worked under José Mota) of Liga de Honra club C.F.
-Os Belenenses.
-In 2011, he was appointed as the head coach of the same club.
+In 2010, C.F.
+Os Belenenses appointed Tavares as the assistant coach of José Mota In 2011, he became the head coach of Belenenses.

-Gil Vicente (scout)
+Gil Vicente (Scout)

-In 2012, Tavares was appointed as the scout of Primeira Liga club Gil Vicente F.C.
+In 2012, Tavares worked as a scout for Primeira Liga club Gil Vicente F.C.

 Al-Hidd

-Tavares first moved away from Portugal in 2013 to Bahrain, where he was appointed as the assistant coach (worked under Adnan Ebrahim Showaiter and Khalifa Al-Zayani) of Bahraini Premier League club Al-Hidd SCC.
-He helped the club secure the 3rd position in the 2013–14 Bahraini Premier League which to date is the club's best finish in history.
+Tavares first moved away from Portugal in 2013 to Bahrain, where he was appointed by Bahraini Premier League club Al-Hidd SCC as the assistant coach of Adnan Ebrahim Showaiter and Khalifa Al-Zayani.
+He helped the club secure the 3rd position in the 2013–14 Bahraini Premier League which was the club's best league finish in history.
 They also had a successful run in the 2014 AFC Champions League where they entered as a qualifying play-off Round 1 participant.
 In Round 1, the club posted a resounding 3–1 victory over their hosts, 2012–13 Jordan League champions, Shabab Al-Ordon Club.
 In Round 2, the Bahraini club were defeated 2-1 by 2012–13 Qatar Stars League runners-up Lekhwiya SC at the Abdullah bin Khalifa Stadium and hence failed to advance to the AFC Champions League group stage.
 As a result, the club got a direct entry into the 2014 AFC Cup group stage.
 The club finished second in Group C which included 2013 Kuwait Emir Cup winners, Al-Qadsia SC (finished as the winners of 2014 AFC Cup), 2012–13 Iraqi Elite League champions Al-Shorta SC and 2013 Syrian Cup winners, Al-Wahda SC Damascus and hence advanced to the 2014 AFC Cup knock-out stage.
 In the Round of 16, the club secured a 1–0 win over 2012–13 Lebanese Premier League champions, Al-Safa' SC and advanced to the Quarter-finals.
 In the Quarter-finals the Bahraini club again met their group mate, Al-Qadsia SC.
 In the First leg, the club played a 1–1 draw against hosts and in the Second leg the club again played out a draw with the visitors (2-2) but were unlucky as the visitors advanced to the Semi-finals on away goals rule.
-This was again club's best ever performance in an Asian Football Confederation competition.
+This was the club's best ever performance in an Asian Football Confederation competition.